Aryunaa/Aryunaa/README.md

 HI!
 I am glad to see you in my profile!
-You are welcome🐅
+You are welcome🐅 ARIUNA AIUSHEEVA

-ARIUNA AIUSHEEVA

 +79138700781
 aryuna.ayusheeva.1998@mail.ru
-# SKILLS
-### - Python(pandas, sklearn, numpy, scipy ),(subprocess32, pybedtools, samtools)
-### - C++, Qt5
-### - bash (gnu parallel), Snakemake, git, experienced with Rest API
-### - R (ggplot2, corrplot, psych, plotROC,lattice, tidyverse), mySQL
-### - Ability to use bioinformatics programs Qiime2, FastQC, Cutadapt, GATK, PICARD, Samtools

-# EDUCATION

-- ## Bioinformatics Institute
-Bioinformatics for biologists
-2023 – 2024
-- ## Siberian State Medical University
-Department of Medical Biology, medical cybernetics
-2015 - 2021
-- ## Institute of Protein Research
-PhD student in molecular biology, group of protein biosynthesis regulation
-2021 - present

 # PROFESSIONAL EXPERIENCE
+## TUTU.RU | 2024-Present
+Statistics & ML researcher, A/B testing, team worker

-## Institute of Protein Research RAS | 2021 - Present
+## Institute of Protein Research RAS | 2021 - 2023
 - Working with chromatin accessibility data (ATAC-seq, DRIP-seq, CHIP-seq), identifying allele-specific binding of transcription factors to regulatory variants in U2OS cell line.
 My role is to